-Growing weed comes with lots of challenges, though having to handle pests it one of most irritating and damaging thins about cultivation.
-One pest that has recently taken the cannabis world by storm, specifically Europe, is stink bugs a new kind of cannabis pest who love weed as much as the next guy.
-Here's a little explanation into what they are, as well as how to keep them out of your garden:
+Growing weed comes with lots of challenges, though having to handle pests is one of the most irritating and damaging things about cultivation.
+One pest that has recently taken the cannabis world by storm, specifically in Europe, is stink bugs, a new kind of cannabis pest that loves weed as much as the next guy.
+Here's a little explanation of what they are, as well as how to keep them out of your garden:

-Stink bugs are insects which derive from Eastern Asia, though were accidentally introduced to the US in the 90s, and very recently into Europe.
+Stink bugs are insects that derive from Eastern Asia, though were accidentally introduced to the US in the 90s, and very recently into Europe.
 Unfortunately for growers, stink bugs absolutely adore marijuana, and will do everything in their power to get to, and make their home in, your grow.

 Getting rid of them

 The little pests are about an inch in size and are characterized by their hard, brown shell that is shaped like a shield.
 Though, there are also green varieties.
 Stink bugs are named as such because you guessed it, they stink, though only when they are bothered or crushed.
 They do this to warn off natural predators, such as lizards.
 Stink bugs are totally harmless to humans, though they can seriously harm your cannabis plants if you don't get an infestation under control because they feed off of the flowers and absolutely love to eat developing seeds.

 Getting rid of them is definitely a task, but it can be done.
-The first thing you should do it you spot them is to clean your whole growing area by getting rid of weeds and old leaves under the plants, this will give them less places to hide.
+The first thing you should do if you spot them is to clean your whole growing area by getting rid of weeds and old leaves under the plants, this will give them fewer places to hide.
 Furthermore, keeping in mind the fact about them stinking up the place if crushed, you should carefully remove them as opposed to sticking them.
 You don't want this stink anywhere near your plants for obvious reasons, though the smell can also attract other bugs to your garden, such as ants.